ustroetz/python-osrm/README.md

 ```

 ### route
-Return the original JSON reponse from OSRM (with optionnaly the geometry decoded in WKT or WKB)
+Return the original JSON reponse from OSRM (with optionnaly the geometry decoded in WKT or WKB),
+allow optionnaly to only output the routes.
 ```python
 In [23]: import osrm
 In [24]: result = osrm.simple_route(